csaszi89/SeleniumCSharpExample/README.md

 # SeleniumCSharpExample
-Basic web application with some example tests using Selenium C#
+Basic web application with some example tests using Selenium C# and Microsoft UI Automation framework.

 MovieStoreWebApp is based on this tutorial: https://docs.microsoft.com/en-us/aspnet/core/tutorials/razor-pages/?view=aspnetcore-3.1